Reviews You Can Rely On

 Midsole Super rebound compound

-The Merrell Moab 3 offers consistent performance for those seeking a non-waterproof option that is available for a reasonable price.
+Time and time again, we have reached for the wallet-friendly Merrell Moab 3.
 The mesh and leather combination upper with recycled mesh lining provides comfort directly from the box.
 However, we found that with a few miles on the trail, this shoe offered even more comfort thanks to a more customized fit and increased flexibility in the upper.
 The design is true to size and available in both wide and regular fits, while the super rebound compound midsole and the modest insole offer one of the more supportive designs for those with high arches.
-The non-waterproof construction allowed for increased breathability, and the high flood level allowed for better clearance above creeks and streams.
-Merrell didn't skimp on the traction either, as this shoe features their new and improved Vibram TC5 rubber outsoles, complete with a multi-directional lug pattern that ensures excellent grip in a variety of terrain types.
+The non-waterproof construction allows for increased breathability in warmer climates and sunny summer days, though the waterproof Merrell Moab 3 WP is an option for wet climates.
+Merrell didn't skimp on the traction either, as this shoe features a Vibram TC5 rubber outsoles, complete with a multi-directional lug pattern that ensures excellent grip on hardpack and loose trails.

 Though this affordable design stood out from the competition, it is not exempt from a few drawbacks.
 We never experienced any issues in durability during our testing period, but we can't help but notice that the primarily mesh and leather combination upper is not constructed from the same durable and high-quality materials as some of its heavier leather counterparts.
 We also would prefer the shoe to feature a reinforced metal eyelet rather than a mesh lacing attachment so as to provide more longevity to the design.
 One other detail to be aware of is the heavyweight design of this shoe, which features a substantial midsole and Vibram outsole.
+This shoe weighed in at 1.70 pounds for a US 8.5, which is roughly middle of the pack.
 These features definitely account for the additional weight; however, they increased the overall performance of the shoe.
 Overall, the Moab 3 is an affordable, consistent, and stable hiking shoe that is burly and supportive enough to be considered for backcountry overnights, even with the weight of a heavy pack.
 If you're looking for an even more affordable hiking shoe, check out the Columbia Crestwood that features a more flexible and breathable suede leather and mesh combination upper along with great traction on slippery terrain.

 Read more: Merrell Moab 3 review